Accumulated Surplus Policy

 - Other non-recurring expenditures

-- Five-year business plans will identify five-year capital frameworks that maximize funding capacity and meeting long term objectives.
+5. Rolling five-year business plans will identify five-year capital frameworks that maximize funding capacity and meeting long term objectives.
 This will include prioritization and level of use of available accumulated surplus to fund capital initiatives.

 - The rate of growth of surplus over time should consider the balancing of long-term and short-term needs including the priority of identified capital requirements, the priority of identified strategic operational investments and the ability of the university to generate additional surplus from operations.